numpy/numpy/doc/source/reference/arrays.interface.rst

 It should be clear that any structured type could be described using this interface.

-Differences with Array interface (Version 2)
+Differences with array interface (version 2)
 ============================================

 The version 2 interface was very similar.
 The differences were